couchrest/couchrest.github.com/model/embedding.markdown

 ---
 layout: default
-title: Casted Models
+title: Embedding Models
-id: model_casted_models
+id: model_embedding
 ---

-# Casted Models
+# Embedded or Nesting Models

-CouchRest Model allows you to take full advantage of CouchDB's ability to store complex documents and retrieve them using the CastedModel module.
-Simply include the module in a Hash (or other model that responds to the `[]` and `[]=` methods) and set any properties you'd like to use.
+The CouchRest Model `Embeddable` module allows you to take full advantage of CouchDB's ability to store complex documents and retrieve them.
+Simply include the module in a Class and set any properties you'd like to use.
 For example:

 {% highlight ruby %}
-class CatToy < Hash
+class CatToy
-  include CouchRest::Model::CastedModel
+  include CouchRest::Model::Embeddable

   property :name, String
   property :purchased, Date